Luke AFB hero helps save lives

 |0

-This work, Luke AFB hero helps save lives [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Luke AFB hero helps save lives, by A1C Brooke Moeder, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT